 Unions and Associations

-The Union’s legal obligation is to help those at risk on the job.
-The nature of Union Representation is to protect people’s jobs and livelihoods.
+The nature of Union Representation is to protect members’ jobs and livelihood.

 What happens when a member is battling addiction or mental illness:

-Following the job defense strategy meeting, UWI by Psyclarity Health designs a comprehensive treatment plan that fits the member’s needs and resources.
+Following the job defense strategy meeting, Union Workforce Initiative by Psyclarity Health designs a comprehensive treatment plan that fits the member’s needs and resources.
 The member is assisted in implementing that plan from initial treatment through to aftercare and returning to work.

 Compassionate, ongoing case management is key to treatment and job protection success.
 Both the clinical treatment provided and the individual’s rights need to be protected.
-Within the limitations of confidentiality, we supply the bargaining agent or employer with the documentation necessary to protect the job rights of the client.
+Within the limitations of confidentiality, we supply the local union representatives or employer with the documentation necessary to protect the job rights of the client.

 Return To Work